-11. The lightness and durability of plastic bags meant that their use was with a on them.

-12. Some countries responded directly to excessive oil use and rubbish caused by plastic bags

-13. Instead of objecting to paying for plastic bags, Irish shoppers

-14. The researchers questioned the idea that bio-degradable bags take less than three years to .
+11. The lightness and durability of plastic bags meant that their use was twenty years after their invention.
+12. Some countries responded directly to excessive oil use and rubbish caused by plastic bags with a on them.
+13. Instead of objecting to paying for plastic bags, Irish shoppers 14.
+The researchers questioned the idea that bio-degradable bags take less than three years to 15.
+The writer did not believe the claim made by a that plastic bags are more ecological than cloth bags.